vincentlee1218/ti84ce/Backup One/README.md

 prgmZGCDDISC is a CD-ROM program.
 Please don't try to insert a CD as only a small CD is supported (not the regular music CD size).\
 prgmZGCONVRT lets you convert between different units.
 Right now it is only available in air pressure.\
 prgmZGCOUNT is a counter for your device.\
-prgmZGERASE will erase existing vars on your device, whether archived or not. prgmZGFILEEX **NEW!** getKey function implemented.
-Now you **can** navigate through files with the arrow keys, clear button, and enter. prgmZGINSRTN has always been the same, except for revisions in the Return to Mail function.
+prgmZGERASE will erase existing vars on your device, whether archived or not.\
+prgmZGFILEEX **NEW!** getKey function implemented.
+Now you **can** navigate through files with the arrow keys, clear button, and enter.\
+prgmZGINSRTN has always been the same, except for revisions in the Return to Mail function.

+Thank you and have a great time exploring programs!